kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 VPA applies its recommendations with a mutating webhook, during pod creation.
 It can also evict pods expecting that it will apply the recommendation when the pod is recreated.
-Today, this process is very disruptive as any changes in recommendations requires a pod to be recreated.
+Today, this process is potentially disruptive as any changes in recommendations requires a pod to be recreated.

 We can instead reduce the amount of disruption by leveraging the [in-place update feature] which is currently an [alpha feature since 1.27] and graduating to [beta in 1.33].